vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

     <pre>$ cd /etc/vmware/upgrade</pre>
     <pre>$ ./upgrade.sh</i></pre>

-	You can bypass the following steps by specifying additional optional arguments when you run the upgrade script.
+	You can bypass some or all of the following steps by specifying additional optional arguments when you run the upgrade script.
 For information about the arguments that you can specify, see [Specify Command Line Options During Appliance Upgrade](#upgradeoptions) below.

     If you attempt to run the script while the appliance is still initializing and you see the following message, wait for a few more minutes, then attempt to run the script again.